Practical guidance for supporting aging parents with dignity,

 Focus on fairness, not equality: The goal is an

-arrangement that feels fair and sustainable for everyone, even if the
+arrangement that feels fair and sustainable for everyone, even if

-tasks aren't split 50/50.
+the tasks aren't split 50/50.

 Remember, this isn't about assigning blame or keeping score.
-Frame the
+Frame

-being criticized.
+like they're being criticized.

 Am I Doing Enough?

 If you've asked yourself this question, you're in good company.
-Nearly

-What matters most is your presence, your love, and your willingness to
+What matters most is your presence, your love, and your willingness

-quiet moments of connection often mean the most.
+The small, quiet moments of connection often mean the most.

 At Helping Mom LLC, we provide calm, practical, and